5 Reasons Why Chiropractic Businesses Fail

 3. Not Maintaining a Business Plan

 A good chiropractic business plan in and of itself won’t make a practice successful.
 However, that’s generally because once the chiropractic business plan is completed and the lender has agreed to finance the practice, the plan goes back on the shelf and is never referred to again.
 That’s a mistake.
-Your chiropractic business plan should include and allow you to track your metrics for success, determine priorities, and help you build toward the future.
+Your chiropractic business model/plan should include and allow you to track your metrics for success, determine priorities, and help you build toward the future.
 An annual review lets you know if your business is on track at a macro level.
 If your business isn’t on track, making changes to your chiropractic business plan forces you to address and confront the issues your business faces and devise ways to overcome them before things get out of control.

 Knowing the numbers on at least a weekly basis is vital for a successful practice.
 If there are significant revenue drops over short periods of time, find out the cause and rectify problems before they get out of hand.

 Patients will cancel appointments.
 That’s human nature.
 However, a practice that fails to contact these patients and reschedule them shows serious structural problems.
 The right software for your chiropractic assistants ensures that patients are not left behind, missed appointments are rescheduled and your office runs smoothly.
 A well-run office impresses patients.
 An office that makes a lot of errors or appears disorganized turns them off.

 What if you’re doing everything right, as far as you know, and have a healthy patient base, but your profits just aren’t adding up as they should?
 The culprit is likely your software and billing system.
 The right chiropractic practice management and billing software can make the difference between chiropractic success and failure.
 You should not have employees entering data manually, increasing the odds of mistakes.
 Payments and claims should be posted and submitted automatically.
 If a patient’s insurance has expired or they have reached their visit maximum, you need software that tells you that beforehand.